errorstates/errorstates_hugo/content/posts/021-starbucks-screens.md

 publishdate = "2021-07-11T14:52:13-06:00"
 draft = false

-description = "across the entire country I find drive-through screens with odd but consistent weathering patterns like a fungal infection that targets only a specific type of screen.
+description = "Across the entire country I find drive-through screens with odd but consistent weathering patterns like a fungal infection that targets only a specific type of screen.
 I've seen it in Arizona, Colorado, North Carolina, California, the Dakotas, and New Jersey.
 I wonder if the vendor from whom they buy these screens is aware of the problem?"

 summary = "My last year in high school and a few years through college, I worked at Starbucks.
 It was a pretty great job as far as customer service went.
 My town happened to have one of the first Starbucks' with a hot-food oven _and_ a drive-through.
 [Continue Reading]"